TheresaLui/SelfHelpContent_v2/articles/microsoft.sqlmanagedinstance/sqlmanagedinstance-change-service-level-or-preformance-tier.md

 />
 # Service level or performance tier change

-## **Recommended steps**
+## **Recommended Steps**

-* Applications hosted on Managed Instance can leverage Azure platform elasticity through the online update service tier operation, that allows independent scaling of compute and storage, ranging from 8 to 80 vCores and from 32GB to 8TB, respectively.
+* Applications hosted on Managed Instance can leverage Azure platform elasticity through the online update service tier operation, which allows independent scaling of compute and storage ranging from 8 to 80 vCores and from 32GB to 8TB respectively.
 Also, changing the service tier from General Purpose to Business Critical and vice versa, without application downtime, according to the workload’s requirements.<br>
 * You can view status of operation in your activity log.
 Resizing related to Business Critical service tear may require size-of-data operations and take more time.<br>
 * Read more about [Managed Instance service tiers](https://docs.microsoft.com/azure/sql-database/sql-database-managed-instance#managed-instance-service-tiers)<br>